deanhiller/webpieces/webserver/README.md

 # webpieces

 #### TODO:
-* variable$ is reserved for making 'variable' truly optional when passed in from tag args or from controller such that you do NOT need to pass it in
-* variable?.name means you MUST pass it in even if null and if it is null, variable?.name will return null, otherwiser variable.name will require it to be non-null and will throw an exception
-* variable$?.name is a combination saying variable is not required and if it is not set OR it is null, then the whole statement will return null because of the ? here.

 * debug http client backpressure on downloading from website fun
 * add non-selenium test for AJAX CRUD POST form when logged out and then login and then render
 * add test for %{..}% to set var and %{..}% to print var to verify it is there so groovy implant is working